Searaden/Group-Project-1/README.md

 - In the future, we want to add the entire library that is available on OMDB.
 We want to be able to add a genre link, so that we arent focusing on just the list of 6 movies that we added.
 By adding the entire list of genres, we would have an almost limitless amount of movies.
 - We also want to add a dynamic way to add youtube links, instead of us having to manually apply each one.
+- We need to fix a bug with error loading videos due to reloading the page too fast

 ---
 ## Elevator-Pitch